BhaskarJoshi-01/C-Shell/READme.md

-Welcome to bhash! - Bhaskar's Shell...
+<h1> Welcome to bhash!

-(bhash : BHAskar SHell)
+   - Bhaskar's Shell...     ( bhash : BHAskar SHell )

 The shell can be initialized by running "make ./bhash" in the terminal.